philsturgeon/phil.tech/source/2019-09-07-update-openapi-json-schema.markdown

 This PR was too confusing so I made another ([#1977](https://github.com/OAI/OpenAPI-Specification/pull/1977)) that focuses on the changes to the specification, and we can figure out the implementation as a vocab later.

 Sadly around about the time I got this PR done, the bi-weekly calls took a summer break.
-Darrell and I made some progress asynchronously via PR comments, and I went hunting for feedback on the OpenAPI Slack.
-There were some concerns from two static language code generator tooling developers, talking about how they struggle to use keywords that allow dynamic payloads like allOf and oneOf.
+Darrel and I made some progress asynchronously via PR comments, and I went hunting for feedback on the OpenAPI Slack.
+There were some concerns from two static language code generator tooling developers.
+The gist of their concerns were that they already struggle to support dynamic payloads with keywords like `allOf` (OAS2) and `oneOf` (OAS3) so adding more things like "type arrays" (e.g: `type: ["string", "null"]`) would be a problem, even though that keyword is long-form for oneOf with a type of string or a type of null.

 Without getting into it too in depth: JSON is a dynamic data format, and JSON supports things which do not translate into simple idiomatic Java or C++.
 A JSON API response might contain a `{ data: {} }` which is a single object or an array of objects.
 An object might return an object of arbitrary user-generated keys and values, which need to be described generically with `patternProperties` or similar.
 Folks using [API evolution](https://apisyouwonthate.com/blog/api-evolution-for-rest-http-apis/) might have changed `coordinates: "lat,lng"` from a string to an array: `coordinates: ["lat", "lon"]`, deprecating the string but supporting both until client had update.

 These dynamic payloads can be handled in any programming language, it is just tricker in static languages.
-I understand that, but given the choice between "Making life slightly harder for tool vendors" and "Keeping things super confusing for all users of OpenAPI regardless of what language they use" the latter should be unanimous, and sadly it is not.
+I understand that, but given the choice between "Making life slightly harder for tool vendors" and "Keeping things super confusing for all users of OpenAPI regardless of what language they use" the latter should be a unanimous vote.

-More on this another time, but for now at least the OpenAPI folks are not blocking JSON Schema update for v3.1, they are focusing on a concerpt called "OpenAPI profiles" which may or may not happen, but either way will hopefully let the JSON Schema update progress.
+More on this another time, but for now at least the two folks who had concerns are not blocking JSON Schema update for v3.1.
+They are focusing on a concept called "OpenAPI profiles" which may or may not happen, but either way will hopefully let the JSON Schema update progress.

 Now September is here the calls will start up again soon.
 We missed it Friday due to a lot of us being at API City 2019, but the next call should happen.
 I'm gonna avoid getting heat exhaustion so I don't have to try and give presentations while the room is spinning, and hopefully we can get [#1977](https://github.com/OAI/OpenAPI-Specification/pull/1977) merged; having OpenAPI v3.1 commit to supporting modern JSON Schema as a light superset, instead of a customized/subset/superset of a very old draft. 🙌